Landlords brace for potential Budget tax changes as retrofit debate grows

 Published: 25 November 2025

-Sources: ONS, NRLA, Redpin, UK Government housing briefing, Social Housing Decarbonisation Fund statistics
+Sources: ONS, Redpin, UK Government housing briefing, Social Housing Decarbonisation Fund statistics

 Related reading: Property development pipeline weakens as Budget rumours unsettle investors